 Constipation occurs when it becomes necessary to strain in order to remove hard feces, or when waste is not eliminated from the body in an appropriate amount of time.
 You should have at least one large bowel movement a day, or two to three smaller ones (about 12 inches of waste should be excreted in total).
 The feces should be soft, bulky and easy to pass.

 Infrequent, small, hard and dry bowel movements that are difficult to pass are the main symptom.
 Constipation often results in hemorrhoids, skin problems, headaches, body odor and fatigue as well as irritability, depression, obesity, insomnia and diverticulitis.
-Waste that is left in the colon too long causes toxins to build up and can lead to more serious bowel disease and cancer.
+Waste that is left in the colon too long causes toxins to build up and can lead to more serious bowel disease.

 When disease is not present, constipation usually arises when we don’t drink enough water or eat enough fiber, eat too much protein and highly processed food, or when we don’t make enough time to have a bowel movement.
 A change in routine, business travel and restaurant eating can all promote constipation.
 The typical Western diet does not include enough whole, natural food and relies far too much on what is convenient, either fast foods or store-bought packaged foods that are processed to ensure a long shelf life and are devoid of fiber.
 Packaged food is also high in sugar, sodium, artificial flavors and chemical colorants that can lead to constipation.
 Other factors that can contribute to constipation are a lack of exercise, prolonged use of laxatives or antacids, nutritional deficiency, pregnancy, parasitic infection and yeast overgrowth.
 Constipation is also seen in people with low thyroid function or food allergies, or who take prescription medications or iron supplements.

 |Regular Girl||1 scoop or packet daily||Promotes healthy elimination; treats IBS|